dabeaz/curio/docs/index.rst

 **Q: How fast is curio?**

-A: In preliminary benchmarking of a simple echo server, curio runs about 50-70% faster than ``asyncio``.
-It runs about 30-40% faster than Twisted and about 10-15% slower than gevent, both running on Python 2.7.
+A: In benchmarking of the simple echo server shown here, Curio runs more than 100% faster than ``asyncio``.
+It runs at about the same speed as gevent.
 This is on OS-X so your mileage might vary.
 See the ``examples/benchmark`` directory of the distribution for this testing code.

 **Q: Is curio going to evolve into a framework?**

-A: No. The current goal is merely to provide a small, simple library for performing concurrent I/O. It is not anticipated that curio would evolve into a framework for implementing application level protocols such as HTTP.
-Instead, it serves as a foundation for other packages that want to provide that kind of functionality.
+A: No. The current goal is merely to provide a small, simple library that can serve as a kind of basic layer for performing concurrent I/O and related tasks.
+Implementing application level protocols such as HTTP is not a goal.
+However, it is hoped that support for such things would be made possible by third-party libraries and frameworks.

 **Q: What are your future plans?**

-A: Future work on curio will primarily focus on features related to debugging, diagnostics, and reliability.
-A primary goal is to provide a solid environment for running and controlling concurrent tasks.
+A: Future work on curio will primarily focus on features related to debugging, reliability, and performance.
+A primary goal is to have a solid environment for running and controlling concurrent tasks.

-**Q: How big is curio?**

-A: The complete library currently consists of fewer than 1500 lines of source statements.
-This does not include blank lines and comments.

 **Q: Can I contribute?**